mehrdadmhmdi/546_project/Expedia Data (Condensed MDP) /readme.md

-# Structure
+# Data Structure and Information
+---
-## What This Data Is and How We Restructure It
+## What This Data Is and How We Restructure It?

 The raw Expedia Hotel Search data records **what a user saw on a search results page** on Expedia.
 In the raw files ([available here](https://www.kaggle.com/competitions/expedia-personalized-sort/)), each time a user performs a search (`srch_id`), Expedia shows a **list of hotels**, and the raw dataset contains **one row per *property shown* in that list**.